Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 Red is copper, blue is solder mask object.
 Note that solder mask objects define an absence on the manufactured PCB of solder mask.

-The following drawing is based on Cherie Litson’s white board drawing for a 0.40mm pitch QFN component.
+The following drawing was contributed by Cherie Litson.
+This drawing represents a 0.40mm pitch QFN component.

 To do this, carefully calculate the gap between the solder mask openings of adjacent lands.
 It should be at least 4 mils.
 If it isn’t, then continue with this technique.

-Caution: If the pitch of the component terminals is more than 0.5 mm, you don’t need to use this technique.
+Caution: If the pitch of the component terminals is 0.65 mm or more, you don’t need to use this technique.
 In this case, adjust the solder mask expansion of the pads.
 This can be as little as 2.5 mils and still be easily manufacturable by most board houses.
 If this solder mask expansion adjustment is not enough, make the copper lands narrower to bring the solder mask dam up to 4 mils.

 Note also that many FFC connectors of 0.5 mm pitch won’t need this treatment because their terminals are narrower (typically 0.2mm) than dual and quad IC package terminals (0.27 mm max is typical).
 A terminal width of 0.2 mm leaves a space of 0.3 mm [11.8 mil] to work with.
 Subtract from that a minimal solder mask expansion (2X2.5 mil) and that leaves a solder mask dam of 6.8 mils.
 The copper lands can be oversized by 2.8 mils and still satisfy the 4 mil solder mask dam requirement (resulting in a land width of 10.7 mil [0.27 mm].